Michalcieslik1/Montezuma-s-Revenge/README.md

 	end
 end
 ```
 Enemy movement is handled in the `updateEnemy(i)` function, which does the exact same thing that `updatePlayer()` did, except instead of player input, a loop of pre-made movement is played over and over, and the pickups react in preset ways to player interaction.
+All of the items in the `ENTITY` array are then put through this function in order to update each entity one by one.

 By handing things this way, I was able to design my levels purely through the Map interface, which then later was scanned and updated according to preset rules assigned to the specific tile IDs.
 This simplified the process, and made the level design process completely not connected to writing any code; I was able to not touch any of my code for the majority of the level design process.